sharkfox/stack-usage/README.md

 ## Output

-The output will we a dictionary in JSON format.
+The output will be a CSV file and a dictionary in JSON format.
 It can be used for further post-processing or directly to generate sunburst diagrams (see: [Sunburst Partition](https://bl.ocks.org/mbostock/4063423)).

+stack-usage.csv

+    184;foobar/16 foo/160 bar/8
+    24;foobar/16 bar/8
+    184;main/16 foo/160 bar/8

+stack-usage.json

     {
         'callStack':'',